ErikCH/VuejsInActionCode/readme.md

 ### Help I found a bug!

 Submit a PR and I'll look at it.
 After the book is released I may or may not accept pull requests.
-As of now I will except them.
+As of now I will accept them. (note: I'm really behind on PRs so I apologize if it takes a few weeks or longer for me to get to them)